atharvrustagi/Rubiks-Cube-Camera-Input-Solver/README.md

 # Rubiks-Cube-Camera-Input-Solver
 This is a Rubik's Cube solver implementation using Opencv-python and Kociemba module.
-Scan the cube through your camera, and find the solution through a animation of the solve!
+Scan the cube through your camera, and find the solution through an animation of the solving steps.

 The instructions are on-screen with an easy to understand GUI.